BABY CEREAL IS A COMMON FIRST FOOD TODAY

 So….now what are you supposed to do?
 What should baby’s first foods be?
 Nourishing Traditions suggests that babies first foods should be animal foods since the digestive system is better able to supply the appropriate enzymes for the digestions of fats and proteins.

-If you’d like to know more about exactly to feed babies, I highly recommend the book Nourishing Traditions Book for Baby and Child Care.
-It is full of a ton of great advice about using traditional wisdom to feed and care for your baby.
+If you’d like to know more about exactly to feed babies, I highly recommend the books Beautiful Babies and Nourishing Traditions Book for Baby and Child Care.
+They are both full of a ton of great advice about using traditional wisdom to feed and care for your baby.

 This is very different than what we are taught in our society today!
 However, looking at the health of our society, I say we look back to traditional societies to see what worked for them because what we are doing now…isn’t working out so well!